 1.2) Category and Tags

-Category and tags are two crucial things for every website.
+Categories and tags are two crucial things for every website.
 You can add meta tags and optimize them for better SEO.

 Under the Posts section, you will see the Category and Tags options.

 Open the category or tags section and choose the archive you need to modify.
-Once you have opened the archive page, scroll to the bottom and you will see the Rank Math configuration options.
+Once you have opened the archive page, scroll to the bottom, and you will see the Rank Math configuration options.

 If you allow search engine crawlers to go through the category and tags archive, modifying the SEO title and meta description would be a good choice.
 This way, your archives in search results will stand out.